q3769/conseq4j/README.md

     ...
 ```

+That is, to use a Concurrent Sequencer (conseq) in the ansychronous consumer:

-- That is, when it comes to processing: related events - sequential; unrelated events - concurrent (potentially).
+- Related events - sequentially processed; unrelated events - concurrently processed (see detail below).

 Some more details...